Header Background Image

 Transportation Options

-If you prefer not to drive, there are also taxi services available at the airport.
+• Taxis: If you prefer not to drive, taxi services are available at the airport.
 The taxi pick-up area is located outside of baggage claim, and fares vary depending on your destination.
 You can expect to pay around $20-$30 for a ride to the Las Vegas Strip.

-If you're looking for a more affordable option, there are airport shuttles available.
+• Airport Shuttles: If you're looking for a more affordable option, airport shuttles are available.
 These shuttles can take you to various hotels and destinations around Las Vegas.
 The pick-up area is located outside of baggage claim, and fares vary depending on your destination.

 iFly Tip: Make the most of your travel day by checking our airport wait times guide.